 The FAUQUIER CHAMBER OF COMMERCE operating checking account should not exceed $50,000 at the end of any month.
 All funds received should be deposited into the savings/investment account if such exists.
 It will be necessary to transfer funds from the savings account into the checking account.
 In order to transfer funds from the savings into the checking account, the following procedures should be followed:

 The President should monitor the balance in the checking account, and determine if there are adequate funds to pay the daily expenses.
-If necessary the President will transfer the necessary amounts from the investment account to the checking account..
+If necessary, the President will transfer the necessary amounts from the Chamber’s savings, money market and/or investment account to the checking account.

 Payment Disbursements Procedures